Shell Features

 $ rm op.txt

-info You can use /dev/null as a filename to discard the output, to provide an empty file for a command, etc.
+info You can use /dev/null as a filename to discard the output, to provide an empty file as input for a command, etc.

 info You can use set noclobber to prevent overwriting if a file already exists.
 When the noclobber option is set, you can still overwrite a file by using >| instead of the > operator.